w3c/wg-effectiveness/process.md

 A Conflict of Interest Policy exists which instructs participants on how to disclose any conflict of interest a participant may have with the W3C and / or group work.
 See the [W3C Process Document](https://w3c.github.io/w3process/#coi) for more information.

 ## Meetings
+Meetings can either be face-to-face or "distributed" (via teleconference, IRC and / or video conferencing).
+Meeting announcements are sent on Interest or Working Group mailing lists.

+Typically meetings are only open to group participants.
+Sometimes a meeting guest will be invited, this guest will not have voting rights.

+Face-to-face meetings should be announced eight weeks before the meeting, distributed meetings one week before.

+For more information on meetings please see the [W3C Process Document](https://w3c.github.io/w3process/#GeneralMeetings).